Search

 Gregory Heyworth, ancient texts lab (credit: The Lazarus Translation Project)

 Knowledge is passed down orally, visually, or by the written word.
 It is easily lost if not translated or shared and 'book burning' has a long and sad history, particularly during conflicts and invasions.
-The famous Library of Alexandria contained written scrolls from across the ancient Mediterranean world and was destroyed during invasions of the city.
-The library's destruction likely represented the greatest loss of knowledge from the Greco-Roman era that has ever existed.
+The famous Library of Alexandria contained written scrolls from across the ancient Mediterranean and was destroyed during multiple conflicts in the city.
+The library's destruction likely represented the greatest loss of collected knowledge from the Greco-Roman world that has ever existed.

-Can 21st Century technologies help recover ancient manuscripts and what they have to tell us?
-That's the life's work of translators like Gregory Heyworth who deciphers re-discovered texts.
+Can 21st Century technologies help recover ancient texts and what they have to tell us?
+That's the life's work of translators like Gregory Heyworth who deciphers re-discovered manuscripts.
 Heyworth directs The Lazarus Imaging Project at Princeton University.
-Heyworth and his team use digital imaging to decifer unreadable papyri scrolls and other written fragments, faded documents, and unknown texts.
-These visualization of ancient writing creates a digital surrogate of the texts which can then be studied by historians and other researchers around the world.
+He and his team use digital imaging to decipher unreadable papyri scrolls and other written fragments, faded documents, and unknown books.
+These visualizations of ancient writing creates a digital surrogate of the text that can then be studied by historians, artists, and other interested researchers around the world.

-Likewise, efforts are underway in the Classics Department at Oxford University in England to translate ancient documents discovered by chance at a garbage dump in the Egyptian desert.
-They had been covered by dry sand for nearly 2000 years near the town of Oxyrhynchus.
-The Oxford initiative is known as the Oxyrhynchus Project, where the cache of fragments was uncovered in the late 19th Century.
-The trove had been protected by the hyper-dry conditions but existed as thousands of fragments from ancient Greek inscribed scrolls (papyri).
-The scattered documents were gathered, boxed, and shipped to Oxford where they remained for nearly a century unread.
-The fragments and are now being made available to individuals via a crowd-sourced translation project.
+Likewise, efforts have been underway in the Classics Department at Oxford University to translate ancient documents discovered by chance in a rubbish heap outside Cairo in the Egyptian desert.
+They had been covered for 2000 years under dry sand near the town of Oxyrhynchus.
+The Oxford initiative is called the Oxyrhynchus Project, named for the cache of fragments found in 1898.
+The trove had been protected by the desert conditions but existed as thousands of fragments that were written in ancient Greek on papyrus scrolls (papyri).
+The scattered documents were gathered, boxed, and shipped to the University where they have remained for over a century unread in a basement.
+Since their discovery, ~5000 documents have been transcribed from the hundreds of boxes of fragments, some only the size of a corn flake.
+The project estimates these translations represent less than 2% of what may be a half million bits of papyri still in the storage cellar waiting to be translated.

 Print